teaching-on-testbeds/uav-wireless-localization/index.md

 We will frame our machine learning problem as follows:

--   features $X$: latitude, longitude
+-   features X: latitude, longitude
--   target variable $y$: received signal strength
+-   target variable y: received signal strength

 In other words, given a coordinate (latitude and longitude) we want to predict the received signal strength at that location.